DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 ### Preprocessing
 After downloading and opening the data in Excel, several steps were taken to ensure it was ready for analysis, therefore, the following actions were carried out:
 - Duplicate check: No duplicate rows were found in the dataset.
+- Data type check: The columns were reviewed to ensure they were assigned the appropriate data types.
+Where necessary, columns were converted to text or numbers.
+- Missing values: Missing values where checked across the rows in the data set but none were found.
+The dataset was free from null values which makes it accurate to proceed for the  analysis.
+- Categorical variables: All categorical variables were inspected for spelling errors or unexpected values.
+No issues were found.
+- Outliers: No outliers were detected in the dataset.